opencast/opencast/docs/guides/user/docs/advanced/role-based-visibility.md

 |ROLE_UI_NAV_ORGANIZATION_VIEW  |Display navigation menu entry *Organization*  |
 |ROLE_UI_NAV_CONFIGURATION_VIEW |Display navigation menu entry *Configuration* |

 If you want to provide access to the navigation menu, *ROLE_UI_NAV* is needed.
-Then, for each of the menu entries, include the respective role.
+Then, for each of the navigation menu entries, include the respective role if the menu entry should be accessible by the user.

 Note that this really just controls the navigation menu and its menu entries.
 Not less, not more.